bonitasoft/bonita-doc/md/wildfly-bundle.md

 For production, you are recommended to use one of the supported databases, with the following steps.
 :::

-1. Make sure your database is created.
+1. Make sure your databases is created.
 2. Edit file `[WILDFLY_HOME]`/setup/**database.properties** and modify the properties to suit your databases (Bonita BPM internal database & Business Data database)
 3. If you use **Microsoft SQL Server** or **Oracle database**, copy your database drivers in `[WILDFLY_HOME]`/setup/lib folder.
 (H2, MySQL and PostgreSQL drivers are already shipped in the tool)
 4. Run `[WILDFLY_HOME]`/**bonita-start.sh** (Unix system) or `[WILDFLY_HOME]`\ **bonita-start.bat** (Windows system) to run Bonita BPM WildFly bundle (see [WildFly start script](#wildfly_start))